albertodemichelis/squirrel/doc/source/reference/language/builtin_functions.rst

 sequentially appends the values of arguments 'val' to the end of the array.
 Returns array itself.

-.. sq:function:: array.extend(array)
+.. sq:function:: array.extend(array_1, [array_2], [array_3], ...)

-Extends the array by appending all the items in the given array.
-Returns array itself.
+Extends the array by appending all the items in all the arrays passed as arguments.
+Returns target array itself.

 .. sq:function:: array.pop()